-When it comes to vision correction, there is no such thing as “one-procedure-fits-all.”
+When it comes to vision correction, there is no such thing as “one procedure fits all.”
 By examining your eye health, eye characteristics and overall health, we can determine which procedure will provide the safest and most effective results.
-At Boling Vision Center, we offer the following options:
+At Boling Vision Center, we offer the following options.

-- LASIK vision correction for patients with nearsightedness, farsightedness or astigmatism.
+For patients with nearsightedness, farsightedness or astigmatism.
 Lasers are used to alter the shape of the cornea to correct the specific refractive error that makes vision blurry.
 Patients with thin corneas may not be suitable candidates.

-- KAMRA™ Inlay for patients who require reading glasses to see up-close objects.
+For patients who require reading glasses to see up-close objects.
 A thin disk is placed in the non-dominant eye to allow patients to see clearly at all distances.
 This may reduce the need for reading glasses.